-A standard license lasts up to five years.
-They can be renewed thereafter.
+A standard licence lasts up to five years.
+It can be renewed thereafter.

 These requirements ensure specialised insurers obtain appropriate authorities, are financially viable and maintain high standards of injury management and case management throughout the term of the licence.

 You can read more about licensing requirements in the specialised insurer licensing framework.

 The licensing requirements include:

 If you're a specialised insurer you must hold an authority from the Australian Prudential Regulation Authority (APRA) to carry out insurance in Australia (unless exempted by specific legislation).

 Specialised insurers must be incorporated with 50 per cent of the shares and paid up capital held by the relevant professional, business or other industry bodies with 50 per cent of the voting rights.